hvdb/fl-spectingular-configurer/Readme.md

 ##What does it do?

 Grunt does not handle dynamic task-configuration very well.
-And in grunt you often repeat yourself in term of configuration, and your gruntfiles become huge.
+Furthermore, in grunt you often repeat yourself in terms of configuration, which causes your grunt files to become huge.

 This npm-module gives you